bbauska/Anti-Project-2025/README.md

 reforming FEMA emergency spending to shift the majority of preparedness and response costs to states and localities instead of the federal government, eliminating most of DHS’s grant programs, and removing all unions in the department for national security purposes.”
-[Department of Homeland Security, Project 2025, accessed 6/24/24]</p>
+[Department of Homeland Security, Project 2025, accessed 6/24/24]

-<p>Project 2025 recommended consolidating ICE and CBP to create a Border Security and
-Immigration Agency if all immigration agencies aren’t merged.
+Project 2025 recommended consolidating ICE and CBP to create a Border Security and Immigration Agency if all immigration agencies aren’t merged.
 “If all immigration agencies are not merged, including USCIS and ORR, then an appropriate third alternative would be to consolidate ICE and CBP to form a combined Border Security and Immigration Agency (BSIA).
 This would integrate critical interdiction, enforcement, and investigative resources, enhancing coordination and refocusing collective efforts on the vast and complex cross-border threats impacting our nation’s health, safety, and national security.”
-[Department of Homeland Security, Project 2025, accessed 6/24/24]</p>
+[Department of Homeland Security, Project 2025, accessed 6/24/24]

-<p>Project 2025 recommended the elimination of DHS’s Office of Intelligence and Analysis.
-“The
-Office of Intelligence and Analysis should be eliminated both because it has not added value and because it has been weaponized for domestic political purposes.
+Project 2025 recommended the elimination of DHS’s Office of Intelligence and Analysis.
+“The Office of Intelligence and Analysis should be eliminated both because it has not added value and because it has been weaponized for domestic political purposes.
 The Intelligence Community (IC) already provides raw intelligence to DHS components.
 In addition, the FBI, National Counter Terrorism Center, and other agencies where necessary already provide holistic threat assessment products to federal, state, local, tribal, and territorial governments as well as to private-sector entities at both the classified and unclassified levels where appropriate.”
-[Department of Homeland Security, Project 2025, accessed 6/24/24]</p>
+[Department of Homeland Security, Project 2025, accessed 6/24/24]

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<h4>Personnel</h4>
+<h3>Personnel</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>Project 2025 said DHS’s functions would improve if the next Secretary had their own dedicated
-team of political appointees selected and vetted by OPP.
+Project 2025 said DHS’s functions would improve if the next Secretary had their own dedicated team of political appointees selected and vetted by OPP.
 “Expansion of Dedicated Political Personnel.
 The Secretary of Homeland Security is a presidentially appointed and Senate-confirmed political appointee, but for budgetary reasons, he or she has historically been unable to fund a dedicated team of political appointees.
 A key first step for the Secretary to improve front-office functions is to have his or her own dedicated team of political appointees selected and vetted by the Office of Presidential Personnel, which is not reliant on detailees from other parts of the department, to help ensure the completion of the next President’s agenda.”
-[Department of Homeland Security, Project 2025, accessed 6/24/24]</p>
+[Department of Homeland Security, Project 2025, accessed 6/24/24]

-<p>Project 2025 called for the next administration to circumvent Senate confirmation positions by
-placing its nominees in key positions into similar positions as “Actings.”
+Project 2025 called for the next administration to circumvent Senate confirmation positions by placing its nominees in key positions into similar positions as “Actings.”
 “An Aggressive Approach to Senate-Confirmed Leadership Positions.
 While Senate confirmation is a constitutionally necessary requirement for appointing agency leadership, the next Administration may need to take a novel approach